Dealing with Expert Bias in Collective Decision-Making: Background

-\textbf{Confidence Weighted Averages} A common approach in collective decision-making is to collect the experts' advice and to choose the arm with the most support, i.e., a plurality vote.
-If knowledge about the experts' expected performance is available (e.g., a confidence estimate), votes can be weighted in function of this performance estimate, resulting in a weighted majority vote \citep[WMV, see][]{MARSHALL2017636} which weighs each expert's advice by its confidence to obtain a value for each arm and then greedily selects the arm with the highest value
+A straightforward approach in collective decision-making is to act greedily on the averaged advice of experts.
+This method is particularly effective when the performance of experts is similar and better than random.
+Experts however are not necessarily equal in performance, and additionally can show varying degrees of correlation among themselves, two factors which degrade the performance of the simple average.
+If knowledge about the experts' expected performance is available (e.g., a confidence estimate), votes can be weighted in function of this performance estimate, resulting in a weighted majority vote \citep[WMV, see][]{MARSHALL2017636} which weighs each expert's advice by its confidence to obtain a value for each arm and then greedily acts on the aggregate.

-The logarithm in the above formula enforces negative weights for experts performing worse than an expert providing random advice ($c^n_{k,t}<0.5$).

 When confidence estimates are inaccurate, the performance of a WMV can quickly degrade \citep{abels2020exp4con}.
 It can therefore be desirable to independently approximate performance estimates when confidence estimates are unavailable or inaccurate.
-In the following sections we present methods from the literature which attempt to learn appropriate weights for the experts.

-\textbf{Meta-MAB} It is straightforward to draw a parallel between the previously introduced MAB problem and the problem of bandits with expert advice, as first discussed by \citet{doi:10.1137/S0097539701398375}.
-In essence, given $N$ experts, each expert can be treated as an arm in an $N$-armed meta-bandit.
-Selecting an arm means we only follow the corresponding expert's advice.
-Concretely, if at time $t$ arm $n$ of the meta-bandit is pulled, the policy of expert $n$ is followed to pull an arm in the original CMAB.
-The arm's estimated value is then updated based on the reward observed by following its advice.
-As expert advice is never combined, this approach's performance is bounded by the performance of the best expert.
-By adding an additional uniform random expert to the expert set we ensure that, if all other experts are worse than random, we still converge towards a random policy.
-What's more, each timestep only the estimated value of one expert is updated.
-These limitations motivated the introduction of exponential weights methods, discussed in the following section.
-Appendix \ref{sec:metamab} provides a full description of the meta-MAB algorithm.
+In alternative to acting on an averaged advice, a learner can try to identify and act on only the best expert in the pool.
+To this end, it is straightforward to draw a parallel between the previously introduced MAB problem and the problem of bandits with expert advice, as proposed by \cite{doi:10.1137/S0097539701398375}.
+In essence, given $N$ experts, each expert can be treated as an arm in an $N$-armed meta-MAB.
+Selecting an "arm" means we only follow the corresponding expert's advice.
+Concretely, if at time $t$ arm $n$ of the meta-bandit is pulled, we greedily pull arm $k_{t}^{\tilde{f}^n}=\argmax_{k\in[K]} \tilde{f}^n(k,\vx_t)$ in the original bandit.
+The "arm"'s estimated value is then updated based on the reward observed by following its advice.